kubernetes/website/content/zh-cn/docs/concepts/overview/working-with-objects/kubernetes-objects.md

 application running on your cluster.
 When you create the Deployment, you might set the Deployment `spec` to specify that you want three replicas of the application to be running.
-The Kubernetes system reads the Deployment spec and starts three instances of your desired application-updating the status to match your spec.
-If any of those instances should fail (a status change), the Kubernetes system responds to the difference between spec and status by making a correction-in this case, starting a replacement instance.
+The Kubernetes system reads the Deployment spec and starts three instances of your desired application--updating the status to match your spec.
+If any of those instances should fail (a status change), the Kubernetes system responds to the difference between spec and status by making a correction--in this case, starting a replacement instance.
 -->
 例如，Kubernetes 中的 Deployment 对象能够表示运行在集群中的应用。